Gustavinho/laravel-views/doc/list-view.md

 ## Defining initial data

-You should return an `Eloquent` query with the initial data to be displayed on the grid view, it is important to return the query, not the data collection.
+You should return an `Eloquent` query with the initial data to be displayed on the list view, it is important to return the query, not the data collection.

 ```php
 use App\User;